Automaton: Medieval

-At the end of the thirteenth century, Robert II, Count of Artois built a pleasure garden at his castle at Hesdin that incorporated several automata as entertainment in the walled park.
+At the end of the thirteenth century, Robert II, Count of Artois, built a pleasure garden at his castle at Hesdin that incorporated several automata as entertainment in the walled park.
 The work was conducted by local workmen and overseen by the Italian knight Renaud Coignet.
 It included monkey marionettes, a sundial supported by lions and "wild men", mechanized birds, mechanized fountains and a bellows-operated organ.
-The park was famed for its automata well into the fifteenth century before it was destroyed by English soldiers in the sixteenth.
+The park was famed for its automata well into the fifteenth century before it was destroyed by English soldiers in the sixteenth century.

-The Chinese author Xiao Xun wrote that when the Ming Dynasty founder Hongwu (r.
-1368–1398) was destroying the palaces of Khanbaliq belonging to the previous Yuan Dynasty, there were —among many other mechanical devices— automata found that were in the shape of tigers.
+The Chinese author Xiao Xun wrote that when the Ming dynasty founder Hongwu (r.
+1368–1398) was destroying the palaces of Khanbaliq belonging to the previous Yuan dynasty, there were—among many other mechanical devices—automata found that were in the shape of tigers.